magento/merchdocs/src/cms/page-builder-tutorial1-simple-page.md

 1. In the Pages grid, find the _Simple Page_ that you created in the first part of this tutorial and select **Edit** in the _Action_ column.

 1. Expand ![Expansion selector]({% link images/images/btn-expand.png %}) the **Content** section.

+1. Click <span class="btn">Edit with Page Builder</span> or inside the content preview area.

 1. In the Page Builder panel under _Layout_, drag a **Row** placeholder to the stage and place it above the banner.